svgdotjs/svg.js/README.md

 function(pos) { return (-Math.cos(pos * Math.PI) / 2) + 0.5; };
 ```

+For more easing equations, have a look at the [svg.easing.js](https://github.com/wout/svg.easing.js) plugin.

 Note that the `animate()` method will not return the targeted element but an instance of SVG.FX which will take the following methods:

 Of course `attr()`: